 A doctor examines the abdomen for tenderness, swelling, or masses.
 When an obstruction occurs, the abdomen is almost always swollen.
 The sounds normally made by a functioning intestine (bowel sounds), which can be heard through a stethoscope, may be much louder and higher pitched, or they may be absent.
 The abdomen is usually not very tender when the doctor presses on it unless rupture has caused peritonitis.

 X-rays may show dilated loops of intestine that indicate the location of the obstruction.
 The x-rays also may show air around the intestine or under the layer of muscle that separates the abdomen and the chest (diaphragm).
-Air normally is not found in those places and thus is a sign of rupture or a dead bowel.
+Air normally is not found in those places and thus is a sign of rupture or dead bowel.

 Anyone suspected of having an intestinal obstruction is hospitalized.
-Usually, a long, thin tube is passed through the nose and placed in the stomach or intestine (nasogastric tube).
+Usually, a long, thin tube is passed through the nose and placed in the stomach (called a nasogastric tube) or into the intestine.
 Suction is applied to the tube to remove the material that has accumulated above the blockage.
 Fluid and electrolytes (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.